Bloc/jottly-checkpoints/16-Styling-Pricing-Tiers.md

 +}
 ```

-We've added a box shadow to give the price boxes a layering effect.
-Here, we've used browser prefixes to ensure this appears in Mozilla, Chrome, Safari and other modern browsers.
-Much like the text shadow, the box shadow syntax is broken down as such:
+We added a box shadow to give the price boxes a layering effect.
+We used browser prefixes to ensure this styling appears consistently in Mozilla, Chrome, Safari and other modern browsers.
+Much like the text shadow, the box shadow syntax can be broken down into pieces:

 ```css
 box-shadow: horizontal vertical blur color;
 ```

-We've also set the height of the box, as we'll use this in the next portion of the CSS.
-Also, we've added a position property and set it to relative.
-This will come in handy with some positioning for our other elements.
+We also changed the height of the box, which is something we'll use in the next step.
+The relative position property will come in handy for positioning other elements around the pricing divs.

 ### Differentiating Price Boxes

-For our second box — Small Busineses — we are going to add in a second class of `deal` to the `pricebox` div inside the HTML file.
-We're doing this so we can differentiate the middle box from the other two.
+For our second box — Small Businesses — we'll add a second class named "deal" to the pricebox div.
+This will differentiate the middle box from the other two, and represent our recommended "best deal" for customers.

 ```html(index.html)
  ...